pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ```
 Or navigate to webhooks under settings.
 Then you'll want to copy the `Githook URL` into the 'Payload URL' field.

-### Spout

-A spout is a type of pipeline that you can use to process streaming data.
-Unlike a union or cross pipeline, a spout pipeline does not have
-a PFS input, but instead it opens a named piped into the source of the
-streaming data that you can specify through the  `env` variable.
-You can also make a combined pipeline that acts as both service and
-spout.

-For more information, see [Spouts](../fundamentals/spouts.html).

 ### Output Branch (optional)

 This is the branch where the pipeline outputs new commits.
 By default,